afqueiruga/SimDataDB/Readme.md

 Usage
 -------

+You can see an example usage in [PeriFlakes](https://github.com/afqueiruga/PeriFlakes/blob/master/PeriFlakes/batch.py).
 First, you initialize a SimDataDB object which will load the ".db" file.
 Then decorate a function with a table name and a call and output signature:
 ```Python
 from SimDataDB import SimDataDB